 - An expanded ecosystem

-- The dealer organization and the journey to profitability.
+- The dealer organisation and the journey to profitability.